13 Incredible Coincidences You’ll Doubt Are Real—But Are

 True Disney magic

 In the early 2000s, soon-to-be-married couple Alex and Donna were looking through old photos to put in their wedding video.
 They happened upon one of Donna and her siblings posing with Peter Pan‘s Smee on a childhood trip to Disney World in 1980.
 But there was something shocking in the background of the photo—or someone, to be exact.
 It was Alex, being pushed in a stroller by his father.
 Until that moment, the couple had had no idea that they’d been at Disney World at the same time as kids, long before they knew each other—let alone in the same photo!
 In 2010, they returned to Disney World to recreate the photo with their own children.
-For another incredible Disney coincidence, check out this story of a young boy who met Walt on his first trip to Disneyland.

 The seemingly meaningless sentence “Here was I like a psalm” is an anagram for “William Shakespeare”; they consist of the same letters and only the same letters.
 But…is it meaningless?
 The 46th word in Psalm 46 in the King James Bible is “shake,” and the 46th word from the end is “spear.”
 William Shakespeare’s age when the King James Bible was first completed, in 1611?
 Forty-six years old.
 Did you know that these expressions we use all the time were actually coined by the Bard?